 Calls to raise the minimum wage are escalating, as low-waged workers across the country protest the plight of families struggling to make ends meet... even when adults are working full time.

 Washington now has the highest state minimum wage in the county, at $9.32 an hour.
 At $9.10 an hour from Jan.
 1, Oregon's is the second-highest.
 Both are among 21 states, whose minimum wage is higher than the federal minimum of $7.25 an hour.

-But experts say that even the highest minimum wages in the country are far from a living wage.
+Senior Obama administration officials say that even the highest minimum wages in the country are too low.

 “Nobody who works a full-time job should be living in poverty,” Labor Secretary Tom Perez told host Gwen Ifill on PBS Newshour Jan.
 6. “And there are so many people who are.

 “And that is why the president and I, and so many others on a bipartisan basis, so strongly support an increase in the minimum wage," Perez said.
 "But that's not enough either.
 We do so much at the Department of Labor, for instance, to invest in skills, so that people have the tools necessary to compete for today and tomorrow's jobs and have those ladders of opportunity to the middle class.”

 Fast-food workers across the country have been at the forefront of the campaign to demand substantial increases to the minimum wage.
 Staging one-day strikes in some of America’s largest cities, the workers have been calling for a wage floor of $15 an hour.
 Their slogan?